 Forty doesn't feel old to the people who've hit it.
 That said, to younger people, you seem not only older, but wiser, making you the perfect person to go to for advice.

 We won't tell these younger folks that you're still figuring out how to make an omelet and do your taxes.
 Just enjoy your Yoda moment.

 Unfortunately, even though 40 might feel young to you, there are some people who will consider you over-the-hill by the time you hit this milestone.
 Just brace yourself for the first time a recent college graduate asks you if you know how to check your email.

 As you hit your 40s, you're more likely to misplace that cup of coffee you just made, struggle to recall names of people you've met recently, or forget where you parked your car at the mall.
 The good news?
 According to research published in the journal Neuron in 2015, forgetfulness can actually be a useful memory consolidation tool, helping you maintain necessary information and ditch the extraneous stuff.

 You stop sourcing your style from celebrities.

-The thought of buying an outfit because you saw it in a magazine may have once appealed to you, but your taste has evolved pretty significantly since just a few decades ago.
-Now you listen to your intuition when it comes to determining your own style, not the dubious advice of someone you'll never meet.
+The thought of buying an outfit because you saw it in a magazine may have once appealed to you, but your taste has evolved pretty significantly over the years.
+Now you listen to your own intuition when it comes to determining your sense of style, not the dubious advice of someone in a glossy who you'll never meet.

 People you know start dealing with serious health issues.

-One thing few 40-somethings find themselves prepared for are the serious health issues that tend to crop up among their inner circle around this time.
-Whether it's your parents getting older or your friends dealing with health issues like cancer or infertility, the first major health problem to affect your inner circle will likely hit you like a freight train.
+One thing few forty-somethings find themselves prepared for are the serious health issues that tend to crop up among their inner circle.
+Whether it's parents getting older or friends dealing with cancer, the first major health problem to affect your loved ones will likely hit you like a freight train.